mattparisien/tinyapp/README.md

 TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs (à la bit.ly).

+## Disclaimer

+This project was create as part of the Lighthouse Labs curriculum.
+It is not intended for professional use.

 ## Final Product

 !["screenshot description"](#)